fboes/fritzbox-blacklist/README.md

 Development
 -----------

-There is a maximum of 500 entries for this blacklist.
+There is a maximum of 500 entries for the Fritz Box' blacklist.
 Choose each entry wisely.

 Put each domain in a single line.
 Do not enter comments or anything else.